antanaris/RPA/README.md

-# Dice RPA
+# RPA
- A helping hand for Dice project @Amber
+A helping hand for testing automation and knowledge organization @Amber